gravitational/teleport/rfd/0184-agent-auto-updates.md

 When `update` subcommand is otherwise executed, it will:
 1. Check `update.yaml`, and quit (exit 0) if `enabled` is false, or quit (exit 1) if `enabled` is true and no proxy address is set.
 2. Query the `/v1/webapi/find` endpoint.
-3. Check that `agent_autoupdates` is true, quit otherwise.
+3. Check that `agent_auto_updates` is true, quit otherwise.
 4. If the current version of Teleport is the latest, quit.
 5. Wait `random(0, agent_update_jitter_seconds)` seconds.
 6. Ensure there is enough free disk space to update Teleport via `unix.Statfs()` and `content-length` header from `HEAD` request.
 7. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 8. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 9. Extract the tarball to `/var/lib/teleport/versions/VERSION` and write the SHA to `/var/lib/teleport/versions/VERSION/sha256`.
+10. Verify that the downloaded binaries are valid executables on the host.
-10. Update symlinks to point at the new version.
+11. Update symlinks to point at the new version.
-11. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
+12. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
-12. Restart the agent if the systemd service is already enabled.
+13. Restart the agent if the systemd service is already enabled.
-13. Set `active_version` in `update.yaml` if successful or not enabled.
+14. Set `active_version` in `update.yaml` if successful or not enabled.
-14. Replace the old symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
+15. Replace the old symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
-15. Remove all stored versions of the agent except the current version and last working version.
+16. Remove all stored versions of the agent except the current version and last working version.

 To guarantee auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-update` at that version if present and different.
 The `/usr/local/bin/teleport-update` symlink will take precedence to avoid reexec in most scenarios.